Ducks, like most of us, enjoy a bit of variety in their diets, including fruits and vegetables.

 So, if you were wondering, ducks can safely eat blueberries, and they are even considered healthy when they’re fed to ducks in moderation.

 This is because blueberries contain countless healthy vitamins and minerals, aren’t overly sugary, and are completely non-toxic to ducks in normal amounts.
+This goes for ducks eating other berries too, including blackberries!

 However, ducks need protein, carbohydrates, and fiber in their diet.
 Blueberries don’t offer much in the way of protein or carbohydrates, so they should never replace or substitute a duck’s normal feed.